nghiant3223/nghiant3223.github.io/_drafts/2025-06-03-memory_allocation_in_go.md

 #### *Scan* Small Objects: [`mallocgcSmallScanNoHeader`](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/runtime/malloc.go#L1340-L1429) and [`mallocgcSmallScanHeader`](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/runtime/malloc.go#L1431-L1522)

 Depending on its size, small objects containing pointers are allocated by [`mallocgcSmallScanNoHeader`](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/runtime/malloc.go#L1340-L1429) or [`mallocgcSmallScanHeader`](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/runtime/malloc.go#L1431-L1522) function.
-If the requested `size` is less than or equal to 512 bytes, they are allocated by the former; otherwise, they are allocated by the latter.
+If the requested `size` is less than or equal to 512 bytes, allocation is handled by the former; otherwise, it is handled by the latter.

-The logic of these two functions is similar to that of [`mallocgcSmallNoscan`](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/runtime/malloc.go#L1254-L1338), except for span kind, layout of span, and layout of size class objects inside span.
+The logic of these two functions is similar to that of [`mallocgcSmallNoscan`](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/runtime/malloc.go#L1254-L1338), except for [span class](#span-class), layout of span, and layout of size class objects inside the span.
-Regarding span kind, span class of *scan* objects is calculated as `2*sizeclass` instead of `2*sizeclass+1`.

 Spans used by [`mallocgcSmallScanNoHeader`](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/runtime/malloc.go#L1340-L1429) is different from ones used by [`mallocgcSmallNoscan`]()—it contains a special data at its end called heap bits (see [Heap Bits and Malloc Header](#heap-bits-and-malloc-header)).
-Because these spans must reserve space to store heap bits, they can accommodate less size class objects than specified in the [size class table](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/runtime/sizeclasses.go#L6-L73).
+Since these spans must reserve space to store heap bits, they can accommodate less size class objects than what specified in the [size class table](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/runtime/sizeclasses.go#L6-L73).
 The reservation logic is implemented in [`mheap.initSpan`](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/runtime/mheap.go#L1414-L1415) method.

 The layout of size class objects inside a span used by [`mallocgcSmallScanHeader`](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/runtime/malloc.go#L1431-L1522) is special as well—each size class object has a malloc header (see [Heap Bits and Malloc Header](#heap-bits-and-malloc-header)) prepended to it.